Paper Chan's Little Guide to Minecraft Server Optimization!

 secondarypoisensor: 40

-Paper provides finer control options govorning certain ticking rates
+Paper provides finer control options governing certain ticking rates.

-Increase the value here will reduce the resource usage with some cost to their respective behaviors.
+Increasing the value here will reduce resource usage with some cost to their respective behaviors.

 optimize-explosions: false

-Setting this to true will reduce the impact of calculating a large amount of explosions.
+Setting this to true will reduce the impact of calculating a large number of explosions.

-The actual real world scenario that would benefit from this is minimum; however, if your friends love to blow things up with an unholy amount of TNTs, this setting may be right for you.
+The actual real world scenario that would benefit from this is minimal; however, if your friends love to blow things up with an unholy amount of TNT, this setting may be right for you.

 armor-stands: